jundalisay/superblist/content/en/material/principles/part-2/chapter-04.md

 <!-- As an alternative to general relativity, we present a draft of "gravitational relativity" derived from Kepler, as a subset of a unifying "universal relativity" from his concept of harmonic ratios.  -->

 We replace the Einstein tensor with a Kepler tensor and replace equality with a ratio sign.
-Former constants, such as the Newtonian G, c, and lambda are put under "s" which represents the spatial layer.
-The stress-energy tensor is then a new G which usually represents mass.
+Former constants, such as the Newtonian `G`, `c`, and `lambda` are put under `s` which represents the spatial layer.

-/graphics/urel.png
+The stress-energy tensor is then a new `G` which usually represents mass.

+{{< img src="/graphics/physics/urel.png" alt="" cap="" >}}

 We then apply his for Mercury's precession: